 Fall Deliverable and Objectives Accomplished

-Due to our equipment’s Spring anticipated arrival, we were unable to develop the hardware and communications protocols with the MCU.
-As a result, our Fall deliverable was modified to developing a software front-end with which functionality would be mapped to the hardware based on equipment turnover.
+Due to our equipment’s spring anticipated arrival, we were unable to develop the hardware and communications protocols with the MCU.
+As a result, our fall deliverable was modified to developing a software front-end with which functionality would be mapped to the hardware based on equipment turnover.
 The GUI therefore is wrapped around test parameter input, diagnostics display, and image output.
 For displaying flow rate and temperature, it will not be possible to acquire real data, but a serial port can be emulated and simulated data may be monitored.
 Mixing speed control similarly will not be able to be accomplished in full, but the system front-end of the handshaking scheme and a simple feedback algorithm may be developed.
 Finally, while the images cannot be spliced from actual video obtained from the video sensor, a dummy mp4 file may be used and frames may be extracted for verification of the underlying functionality.

 Specifications and Constraints

-There are a wide range of engineering specifications and constraints as a result of the system being very complex.
+There is a wide range of engineering specifications and constraints as a result of the system being very complex.
 In spite of our project not having budgetary constraint, we are exercising financial prudence as with any engineering project spending must be justifiable.
 There are safety constraints with this project as well.
 The design of the device calls for an incubation system which is basically a small oven, and the specifications of the design require that the oven be able to heat between 20-100 °C. Aside from the high operating temperatures the chemical compatibility testing device also has many actuators and sharp moving objects that must be deemed safe for user operation.
 As a result, physical placement and outer design may be constrained to incorporate sufficient insulation and enclosure to isolate internal equipment from the end user.
 Another major constraint imposed on this design is size.
 The device must not only accomplish automation of the process flow, but it must do so by occupying no more than 3’ x 3’ of counter space.

 The following table summarizes subsystem specifications.